 Eagleton Faculty, Staff and Visiting Associates

-Elizabeth Matto directs Eagleton’s Center for Youth Political Participation (CYPP), leading research as well as educational and public service efforts designed to encourage and support the political learning of high school and college students and civic action among young adults, including those holding and running for office.
-These projects include: RU Ready, a civic engagement initiative designed to provide high school students with the tools and encouragement to be civically and politically engaged in their communities; RU Voting, a project focused upon engaging Rutgers students in local, state, and national elections; and Young Elected Leaders Project, which involves maintaining a database of young people serving in public office nationwide at all levels of government, gathering data about young leaders’ backgrounds and leadership styles, and building a network of young elected leaders.
+Elizabeth C. Matto is a teacher-scholar-practitioner of democratic education who earned her Ph.D. in American Politics from George Washington University.
+She directs Eagleton’s Center for Youth Political Participation (CYPP), leading research as well as educational and public service efforts designed to encourage and support the political learning of high school and college students and civic action among young adults, including those holding and running for office.
+These projects include: RU Ready, a civic engagement initiative designed to provide high school students with the tools and encouragement to be civically and politically engaged in their communities; RU Voting, a project focused upon engaging Rutgers students and college students around the country in local, state, and national elections; and the Young Elected Leaders Project, research regarding young people serving in public office nationwide at all levels of government.

 Prior to her work at Eagleton, Matto taught a variety of courses at Princeton University, Temple University, and George Washington University.